JudeQuintana/terraform-main/docs/routing-policy-language.md

 knowing the full input set at plan time.
 Dynamic membership would require a runtime evaluator, which is a fundamentally different architecture.

+### Route optimization

+The compiler emits the canonical route set with no optimization pass.
+Each permitted VPC pair produces one route per route table per CIDR (including secondary CIDRs).
+Routes are not aggregated, deduplicated across scopes, or minimized.
+If two adjacent CIDRs (e.g., `10.0.0.0/18` and `10.0.64.0/18`) are both permitted to the same destination, they are emitted as two separate routes rather than a single `10.0.0.0/17`.
+A future optimization pass could reduce route table consumption by aggregating routes where the reachability semantics are preserved, which matters as VPC count grows toward the 50-route-per-table default limit.

 ### Cross-account policy composition

 The current model assumes a single policy author.
 There is no mechanism for